 The problem with Italy is that most streets are cobblestones, which basically makes all cheap umbrella strollers useless.
 Don’t even dare to try – trust me, I’ve seen some tourists breaking them often in front of me which was a pretty amusing image.

-Although, if you have a big stroller like my Uppababy Vista or Cruz that rides smoothly on any ground, you won’t be able to enter many places with it.
+However, if you have a big stroller like my Uppababy Vista or Cruz that rides smoothly on any ground, you won’t be able to enter many places with it.
 We used it at first, but within a month we pretty much started using Babyzen Yoyo+ exclusively (it manages cobblestones just fine!).
-I couldn’t even access certain stalls at the supermarket with my Vista, leave alone enter a restaurant or elevators in hotels.
-Or my own apartment without having to fold it.
+I couldn’t even access certain stalls at the supermarket with my Vista, let alone enter a restaurant or elevators in hotels or apartments without having to fold it.

 Plus, carrying a stroller through some steps or into the train or bus, is a daily occurrence.
 You don’t want to keep lifting a heavy stroller with bags and a child.